Absolute clever ways to use the library in your homeschooling

 I mean you do you in your homeschool but in my home, if books are late the child pays the fees.

-Hey, it is one way of teaching responsibility young.
+Hey, it is one way of teaching accountability and responsibility early on.

 The fourth way to cleverly use the library is learning research skills.